Japanese Alphabets for beginner | Learn Hiragana & Katakana

 Katakana chart with 46 basic letters

-Katakana basic chart with 46 letters
+Katakana basic chart with 46 characters

 Wait... why it looks kind of different?